 This goes against everything that we believe in as Americans, but it’s very likely to occur at the beginning stages of almost any SHTF event.

 I believe an EROL would have a lot of buy-in from military and police personnel initially.
 When the two options are to either keep the public under control and as safe as you can or let the country become a free for all, most will take the first option.

 Leaders understand that their people would never go along with an order that involves widespread violence against the American people, so the chances of that occurring near the beginning of EROL is almost non-existent.
 My concern with EROL comes after it’s been implemented for an extended period.

 There are two major dangers that I see with EROL beyond the obvious.

 When do you take the military and police off the streets?
 There’s no clear-cut answer to this question.
 When has a government ever given back rights after it has taken them from the public?
-If you look at history, the answer is sadly almost never.
-This means that now that we are going back in the right direction, we may never recover the rights that we had to forfeit.
+If you look at history, the answer is sadly rare.
+This means that now that we are going back in the right direction, we may never recover the rights we had to forfeit.
 It’s a scary thought.